Images Index> 18th & 19th Century Images> This page

 Engraved by J. W. Lowry

-Tor House was then the home of Thomas Robinson, a gentleman of independent means but who, like others in Matlock Bath, took in lodgers[2].
-In the 1851 census he was described as a retired innkeeper as in the 1820s he had been associated with Hodgkinson's Hotel (see link below).
-He had by this time moved out of Tor House and was living in one of the two semi-detached houses.
-He owned various properties in Matlock Dale and in his Will, written on 31 May 1856, he mentioned "My messuage or dwellinghouse situate at Matlock aforesaid and now in my own occupation with the garden outbuildings and appurtenances thereto belonging"[3].
-Leacroft and Thomas Cave respectively[4].
-Henry Sakeld James Collingwood[5] occupied, or had sub-let, another messuage and farm lands belonging to Thomas Robinson but it is slightly unclear where this was.
+Tor House was then the home of Thomas Robinson, a gentleman of independent means but who, like others in Matlock Bath, took in lodgers[3].
+In the 1851 census he was described as a retired innkeeper as in the 1820s he had been associated with The Hotel, later Hodgkinson's Hotel (see link below).
+He owned various properties and parcels of land in Matlock Dale and in his Will, written on 31 May 1856, he mentioned "My messuage or dwellinghouse situate at Matlock aforesaid.
+He also referred to now in my own occupation with the garden outbuildings and appurtenances thereto belonging"[4].
+Colonel Leacroft and Thomas Cave were his tenants[5].
+Henry Sakeld James Collingwood[6] occupied, or had sub-let, another messuage and farm lands belonging to Thomas Robinson but it is slightly unclear where this was.

 We can just make our a small building tucked under the Tor.
-This would have been something to do with either the High Tor Grotto or Mr. Boothman's wheel.
+This would have been something to do with either the High Tor Grotto or Mr. Boothman's wheel and later became the colour works.

 See: Matlock Bath: High Tor and the Colour Works